segunfamisa/segunfamisa.github.io/_posts/2024-03-14-analyzing-gradle-dependencies.md

 ## Conclusion

 The approaches described above have proven to be immensely helpful in debugging and analyzing dependencies in my projects.
-I am able to determine which configurations exist in my project, and with that information, I can explore the dependencies in that configuration.
+I can determine which configurations exist in my project, and with that information, I can explore the dependencies in that configuration.

-With these commands, I was able to pinpoint which dependency caused our leak canary to be deactivated, and provided a fix.
+With these commands, I was able to pinpoint which dependency caused our leak canary to be deactivated and provided a fix.

-I imagine that there are additional usecases like investigating a transitive dependency, or in case of version conflicts, finding out how the conflict is resolved and which version supercedes the other, to mention a few.
+I imagine that there are additional use cases like investigating a transitive dependency, or in case of version conflicts, finding out how the conflict is resolved and which version supersedes the other, to mention a few.

 Thank you for reading.
-I hope this was at helpful or informative in some way.
+I hope this was helpful or informative in some way.

 For more reading about Gradle dependencies, you can have a look at the following resources: